rajabaja143/Furqan-work/README.md

 # My name is Furqan Raes
- my name is muhammad Awais Alam and i am from gujrat
+ my name is Furqan and i am doing this project